OSMNames/www.osmnames.org/api.md

 This endpoint returns 20 results matching the `<query>` within a specific country, identified by the `<country_code>` (lowercase ISO 3166 Alpha-2 code).

-The JavaScript Autocomplete components submitting AJAX queries to the server is open-source as well.
+The JavaScript Autocomplete component submitting AJAX queries to the server is open-source as well.

 ## Nominatim compatible API

-The open-source OSMNames SphinxSearch system comes with an (incomplete implementation) of the API compatible with Nominatim, to simplify migration of the existing web and mobile clients.
+The open-source OSMNames SphinxSearch system comes with an (incomplete implementation) of the API compatible with Nominatim: to simplify migration of the existing web and mobile clients.

 ## Autocomplete JavaScript component